 Your relative’s doctor may offer a referral to their local social services department for an assessment of needs.
 If this is not automatically offered, you can arrange one by getting in touch with your loved one’s local council offices and asking for contact details for the social services department.

 A needs assessment will identify areas in which your loved one requires help, as well as making recommendations for any changes that should be made to their home, if applicable.
-Your relative may be offered a budget to cover some, or all, of their needs, and this can be spent on social care services, or put towards private care if they prefer.
+Your loved one may be offered a budget to cover some, or all, of their needs, and this can be spent on social care services, or put towards private care if they prefer.

 Thinking about the future

 Knowing that they have dementia gives your loved one the opportunity to think about their future needs.
 This is a good time to put in place an Advance Statement, in which they set out their wishes.
 This gives friends, family and carers the opportunity to get to know their likes and dislikes, whether that’s the sort of television programmes they like to watch, the foods that they like best, or the types of outings that they enjoy.

-Reassure your relative that they won’t necessarily end up in institutional care.
-Elderly care at home, provided by one of the best live-in care agencies, Elder, is currently growing in popularity, as it enables older and vulnerable people to remain in the safe and familiar surroundings of their own home, even when they can no longer manage to live alone.
+Reassure your loved one that a dementia diagnosis doesn’t mean they have to move into a care home.
+Elderly care at home, provided by Elder, is currently growing in popularity, as it enables older and vulnerable people to remain in the safe and familiar surroundings of their own home, even when they can no longer manage to live alone.

 Live-in care means that a dedicated and empathetic carer moves into your loved one’s home and lives alongside them, providing a range of services that allow them to continue to enjoy an independent lifestyle without the disruption that a change of address would bring.